getporter/porter/docs/content/mixins-vs-plugins.md

 [Plugins](/plugins/) **extend** the Porter client itself, **reimplementing** Porter's default functionality.
 There are fixed extension points in Porter with a defined interface.
-For example, Porter saves claims and credential sets local filesystem to ~/.porter by default.
+For example, Porter saves claims and credential sets using the local filesystem to ~/.porter by default.
 A plugin can change that behavior to save them to cloud storage instead.